Building for Trade

 Chapter 5: Port Competitiveness: A Case Study of Semarang and Surabaya, Indonesia

-1 Arianto A. Patunru, Nanda Nurridzki and Rivayani 1.
+5. Port competitiveness: a case study of Semarang and Surabaya, Indonesia1 Arianto A. Patunru, Nanda Nurridzki and Rivayani 1.
 INTRODUCTION Ports have a signiﬁcant role in economic development, especially in the trade and distribution of goods.
 Almost 85 per cent of the world’s trade distribution relies on sea transportation.
 In the world’s largest archipelago, Indonesia, ports are one of the idiosyncratic keys that can boost economic growth, along with the more common determinants.
 According to the Ministry of Transportation, approximately 90 per cent of Indonesia’s external trade is transported via sea and only 10 per cent via land and air.
 It is already known that distribution eﬃciency is one factor that determines producer competitiveness, which in this case is inﬂuenced by port performance.
 The decision to use one particular port instead of other ports is determined on the basis of cost calculation on the producer side.
 Producers would choose a port that is consistent with minimum distribution cost.
 There are several factors that can inﬂuence this cost.
 They include inland transportation cost, cost of using a forwarder, costs inside ports, time eﬀectiveness in port (including for administrative procedures), bureaucracy and regulations applied in the port.
 Moreover, additional cost or illegal cost sometimes appears in the process, resulting in a lower competitiveness in the port sector.
 In general, port-related competition can be deﬁned on three diﬀerent levels: inter-port competition, intra-port competition and intra-terminal competition.
-Inter-port competition arises when two or more ports or their terminals are competing for the same trade (World Bank, 2007)...
+Inter-port competition arises when two or more ports or their...

 You are not authenticated to view the full text of this chapter or article.